The Wine

 Tasting “Schuppen” Room

 We transformed an old storage shed in the vineyard into an industrial chic tasting room.
-It was filled with decades of clutter, which had to be removed, carried down the steel slopes and into a moving van.
+It was filled with decades of clutter, which had to be removed, carried down the steep slopes and into a moving van.

 “Schuppen” is German for shed and while it will always be a shed, now it’s a shed that will serve wine.
 We considered tearing it down and building something new, but it’s protected for its cultural heritage to the wine region.